JorjaFox/website/content/_posts-old-blog/2009-05-14-tv-guides-best-top-moments.md

 ---
 id: 1858
-title: 'TV Guide&#8217;s Best Top Moments'
+title: 'TV Guide's Best Top Moments'
 date: '2009-05-14T11:40:21-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Behind only the Carol/Doug coda from ER and the televised election of Barak Obama, the third The Best of Top Moments on TV this year goes to the Best Goodbye.'